WOMAD Charlton Park: 2014

 The 2014 headliners included Youssou N'Dour, Sinéad O'Connor, Manu Dibango and Les Ambassadeurs.

 The initial headlining act, Bobby Womack, died a few weeks before the festival.

 2020s

 WOMAD 2020 was cancelled due to the COVID-19 pandemic, and a virtual festival weekend was held instead.
 One band, Will Lawton and the Alchemists, gained permission to access the site and recorded a two-song set purely to be "The only band to play WOMAD 2020", with the video and images released via their Facebook and Instagram accounts.

 WOMAD was cancelled again in 2021 also due to COVID-19, citing a lack of government guidance on restrictions after 19 July, and as with many other British music festivals, the lack of a cancellation insurance scheme from the government.

 The festival returned in 2022 for its 40th anniversary and continued for two further years without any major changes to layout.
-However the 2025 edition was cancelled in winter 2024 and the festival announced it would be changing locations.
+The 2025 edition was cancelled in winter 2024 and the festival announced it would be changing locations.
+In July 2026, the festival was held at Neston Park, near Corsham, Wiltshire.